AhmadJamal01/Body-Level-Classification/README.md

 -   Alcohol_Consump: Frequency of alcohols consumption.
 -   Transport: Which transports does the person usually use?
 -   Body_Level: Class of human body level.

+## Models Trained:
+### 1. Multinomial Logistic Regression:
+-   Achieved an accuracy of 84.79% Accuracy, Macro Precision: 0.8397, Macro Recall: 0.78297 & Macro F1-score: 0.78337 on the validation data set.
+-   Used 500 as the maximum number of iterations and it seems enough for it to converge since the data is small.
+Also, tried manually larger values as 5000 but no noticeable change.